FrederikS/vertx-dependency-injection/README.md

 Whenever you'll read something about vertx you will see something like
 > The event bus is the nervous system of Vert.x

-and you can or should heavily use and rely on it.
+You can rely on it and should devinitely use it a much as possible.
 It supports message strategies like:
 * pub/sub messaging
 * point-to-point/request-response messaging

 In our case we will use the last one.
 Let's try this out.
-Here is all code wasn't changed except of removing the `@Singleton` annotation form the `InMemoryFooRepository` class.
+Here is all the code that wasn't changed except of removing the `@Singleton` annotation form the `InMemoryFooRepository` class.

 ```java
 import lombok.Value;